-Factors affecting choice decision are location specific and it is also important to look into farmers' decision on conservation practices for which they are aware of.
-This study was undertaken in Mt.
-Damota sub-watershed, which is among the degraded site in the woreda as well in the zone.
-The study mainly investigated how farmers' decide on conservation practices and what determines their decision.
-The data was collected from 103 randomly and proportionately selected households from two PAs and six villages by using stratified random sampling techniques where wealth status was used for the stratification.
-The relevant data were generated using a combination of methods; structured questionnaire, key informants and group discussion methods as well as secondary data sources.
-Descriptive statistics with appropriate statistical tests and binary logistic regression model were used to analyses the data.
-The study findings from ch-square test showed that the farmers' choice decision was positively and significantly correlated to family size. educational status, social position, source and distance of farmland, tenure security, off-farm income, training, extension and credit service.
-Factors such as age, sex, farm size, farming experience, number of farm plots, slope gradient and soil type were not significant.
-The model output showed that factors such as; education, training; tenure security; source of land; perception on effectiveness of technology; and off-farm income have significantly influenced farmers' choice decision of conservation.
-The study concludes that future SWC policies and strategies should focus on differences in such variables in the design, promotion and implementation of conservation oor and inappropriate land management is the main cause of physical and chemical degradation of cultivated land.
+Factors affecting choice decision are location specific and it is also important to look into 9 farmers? decision on conservation practices for which they are aware of.
+This study was 10 undertaken in Mt.
+Damota sub-watershed, which is among the degraded site in the woreda as 11 well in the zone.
+The study mainly investigated how farmers? decide on conservation practices 12 and what determines their decision.
+The data was collected from 103 randomly and 13 proportionately selected households from two PAs and six villages by using stratified random 14 sampling techniques where wealth status was used for the stratification.
+The relevant data 15 were generated using a combination of methods; structured questionnaire, key informants and 16 group discussion methods as well as secondary data sources.
+Descriptive statistics with 17 appropriate statistical tests and binary logistic regression model were used to analyses the 18 data.
+The study findings from ch-square test showed that the farmers? choice decision was 19 positively and significantly correlated to family size, educational status, social position, source 20 and distance of farmland, tenure security, off-farm income, training, extension and credit 21 service.
+Factors such as age, sex, farm size, farming experience, number of farm plots, slope 22 gradient and soil type were not significant.
+The model output showed that factors such as; 23 education, training; tenure security; 24 oor and inappropriate land management is the main cause of physical and chemical degradation of cultivated land.
 Soil degradation is the most serious environmental problem affecting Sub-Saharan Africa (SSA) (FAO, 1999).

-Keywords; determinants, adoption, soil erosion, swc, decision.
+26 Index terms- determinants, adoption, soil erosion, swc, decision